Gloria Steinem Gave Meghan Markle A Bracelet With A Special Message

 Meghan, The Duchess of Sussex and @GloriaSteinem discuss representation, why each vote matters and how all women “are linked, not ranked."
 MAKERS has an exclusive look at that historic backyard chat! 🙌 Q&A to come tomorrow! https://t.co/e0WY2hjTju pic.twitter.com/AExOmNdWIb— MAKERS (@MAKERSwomen) August 25, 2020

-Given the important message, it’s only likely that this new bracelet will be another regular in Markle’s jewelry rotation.
+Given the important message, it’s only likely that this new bracelet will be another regular in Markle’s jewellery rotation.